PRanakoski/analog-clock/README.md

 # analog-clock
-This is a analog clock using CSS and JS
+This is an analog clock using CSS and JS